-- Data not available. - Data refer to the most recent year available during the period specified in the column heading. - South Asia excludes India; East Asia and the Pacific excludes China; Low- and middle-income countries and World exclude - + Regional averages are calculated only when the population represents 50 per cent or more of the region's total population - x Data refer to years or periods other than those specified in the column heading.
+- Data not available.

+- Data refer to the most recent year available during the period specified in the column heading. - South Asia excludes India; East Asia and the Pacific excludes China; Low- and middle-income countries and World exclude China and India. - Regional averages are calculated only when the population represents 50 per cent or more of the region's total population of interest. - x Data refer to years or periods other than those specified in the column heading.
 Such data are not included in the calculation of regional and global averages.
-Estimates from years prior to - a/ Sub-Saharan Africa includes the Sudan and Djibouti.
+Estimates from years prior to 2006 are not displayed.

+a/ Sub-Saharan Africa includes the Sudan and Djibouti.